What is FERPA?

 The Family Educational Rights & Privacy Act (FERPA), enacted in 1974, is a federal law designed to safeguard the privacy of student records.
+Educational institutions that receive funds under any program administered by the U.S. Secretary of Education are required by law to comply with FERPA.
 Under FERPA, current and former students have the right to:

-Inspect and review their education records.
+- Inspect and review their education records.

-Seek to have their records amended.
+- Seek to have their records amended.

-Limit disclosure of information from their records.
+- Limit disclosure of information from their records.

 Under FERPA, a school official is defined as any staff or faculty member who has a legitimate educational interest.
 Access to student records is based on a demonstrated need to know.